 Inside the template gallery, you’ll see a tab for your own templates and another one for templates from Google’s library.
 Click Submit template at the top right corner to set an existing document in your drive as a template (you’ll need to create templates beforehand if you don’t already have some).

 I’ve created client-specific templates so that I can automatically add relevant sections and details to my drafts.
 For example, some clients ask for three headline variations and a meta description, while others ask for copy for Instagram, Facebook, and Twitter.
-Templates make it easy to create the space for these parameters upfront, instead of having to remember later on.
+Templates make it easy to create the space for these parameters upfront (instead of having to remember later on)—and delight your clients.

 When I’m ready to start a new draft, I click the + New button at the top of my Google Drive and select Google Docs > From a template.